zeroincombenze/tools/maintainer-quality-tools/README.md

 During testbed setup, MQT will automatically download and place these repositories accordingly into the addon path.
 Note on addons path ordering: They will be placed after your own repo, but before the odoo core repo.

-Note when missed optional_repository_url OCA MQT load OCA repository while Zeroincombenze® MQT search repository in the same owner of your tested project.
+Warning: if missed optional_repository_url, OCA MQT loads OCA repository while Zeroincombenze® MQT searches for repository with the same owner of tested project.

 Check your .travis file for syntax issues.